Swiss-Polar-Institute/data-management-guidance/documentation/storing_data.md

 Storing your data in an organised and secure manner, will save you a lot of time and hassle in the long run.
 It is worth investing time and effort in ensuring a coherent [directory structure](directory_structure.md), understandable [file names](file_naming.md), secure data storage and carefully thought-out [backups](backing_up_data.md).

 In this section we focus on where to store your data.
-Suggestions are <em>not</em> ordered by preference.
+Suggestions are *not* ordered by preference.

 ## What to consider when deciding where to store your data ##